 In December 2017 members from SWV Inc attended the Community Renewable Energy Toolkit Workshop run by ARENA and Frontier Impact Group.
 This sparked a conversion that we wish to pursue further with a view to starting our own Community Owned Renewable Energy project in Dungog.
 We are working with the Paterson Allyn Williams Science Hub on an education event for the Dungog Community which is planned for August 2018.

-See Resources for reference information covered in the workshop.
+See our Home Page where there are links to the reference information covered in the workshop.

 Back in December 2017 work was carried out to install sediment fences and control the weeds on the project site.
 This was done in preparation for the first stage of the riparian restoration of the southern bank of the Williams River at Frank Robinson Park (see Weeping Lilly Pilly Riparian Rainforest Restoration at Frank Robinson Park under Projects & Activities).